rynkwn/guide-to-git/README.md

 # Welcome to Ryan's Guide to Git
 An interactive tutorial to git and github.
 No experience required.

+Go to https://rynkwn.github.io/guide-to-git/ for an easier way to view levels and instructions!

 # To install
 1) Get `git` if you don't already have it!
 Follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for your particular machine.